Snakes, Pacific Northwest

 Despite its abundance, relatively few details are known about the wandering garter snake’s natural history.
 Most garter snakes spend the winter in communal dens, coming out in the warm days of spring to mate.
 Female garter snakes are live bearing.
 Females give birth up to 15 young in mid summer.

 Western Terrestrial garter snakes eat almost anything that will fit in their mouth.
-They have the most varied diet of any snake in B.C.
+They have the most varied diet of any snake in the pacific northwest.
 Most wandering garter snakes eat slugs, small mammals, amphibians, leeches, birds, fish or even other snakes.

 These snakes have one hunting trick that other species of garter snakes don’t share.
 When attacking large critters like adult rodents, this snake can coil its body around the prey as if constricting it, while simultaneously biting and chewing.
 Biologists discovered that these snakes have modified saliva glands that secrete a mild toxin.
 By chewing on their prey with the enlarged teeth found in the back of their jaws, the snake injects the prey with this toxin.
 Coiling around the prey subdues it and likely protects the snake from injury.